 On the South Slope of the Acropolis, and between the Herodeon and the Theater of Dionysos stretches the Stoa of Eumenes.Behind and above the stoa, the Sanctuary of Asclepios, the Greek God of Medicine, and a fully functioning hospital of the time were built.
 One could not choose a more favorable location for a hospital.
-There, in a charming nook, and hidden from the eyes of the curious, the sick patients were entirely sheltered from the Northern winds, and, on the contrary, they could breathe the calm sea breeze, while, during the winter, the salutary sun-rays make this spot a true thermal station under the Acropolis.
+There, in a charming nook, and hidden from the eyes of the curious, the sick patients were entirely sheltered from the Northern winds, and, on the contrary, they could breathe the calm sea breeze, while, during the winter, the salutary rays of the sun make this spot a true thermal station under the Acropolis.

 Site Plan, Left to Right: Herodeon, Stoa of Eumenes, Asclepieion (behind the stoa and left of the theater), and the Theater of Dionysos.

 This sanctuary was founded during the plague of 429 BC, which annihilated a considerable part of the population of Attica.
 It is then, that a deputation was sent for the sacred serpent of Asclepios to Epidauros, considered as the cradle of the cult of the god of health.
 The Asclepieion of Athens, occupying all the southern part of the terrace, is surrounded by an enclosure, the Sacred Precinct, many vestiges of which are still noticeable.
-This enclosure measures 100 m.
-(330 ft.) in length by 30 m.
-(99 ft.) in width, and contains the three indispensable elements for a sanctuary of Asclepios, that is a sacred spring for purification, a temple and a portico, i.e. the abaton, the dormitory where the patients, lying on their beds waited in the darkness of the night for the visit of the god.
+This enclosure measures 100 m (330 ft) in length by 30 m (99 ft) in width, and contains the three indispensable elements for a sanctuary of Asclepios, that is a sacred spring for purification, a temple and a portico, i.e. the abaton, the dormitory where the patients, lying on their beds waited in the darkness of the night for the visit of the god.

 Asclepieion, south slope of the Acropolis, Athens.

 Above it there was a balcony, or upper floor, attained by stairs on the East.
-At the NW angle of this portico a square platform can be seen, raised to a height of 2 m. and attained by stairs on the SW side.
+At the NW angle of this portico a square platform can be seen, raised to a height of 2 m and attained by stairs on the SW side.
 In the interior there is a sacrificial pit in polygonal display.
 Above it, there was a marble canopy, resting on four small columns.
 This was the "vothros" destined for sacrifices to the infernal gods and the souls of the dead, or, according to another theory, the cage for the sacred serpent of the god.
-The patients were lying on matresses and the god or his serpent would appear in the darkness of the night.
+The patients were lying on mattresses and the god or his serpent would appear in the darkness of the night.
 Before entering the dormitory, the patient had to purify himself with ablutions.
-He would then proceed to the sacred spring in a cave, in the form of a rotunda, 5 m. in diameter, reminding of the famous cupola of Polykleitos in Epidauros, one of the rarest masterpieces of Greek architecture.
+He would then proceed to the sacred spring in a cave, in the form of a rotunda, 5 m in diameter, reminding of the famous cupola of Polykleitos in Epidauros, one of the rarest masterpieces of Greek architecture.
 The slightly salty water, still gushing out of the rock, was gathered into an aqueduct.
 In later times this grotto was turned into a Christian chapel, dedicated to the Panagia Castriotissa.

 It seems that with the passage of time, and the growing needs of the city, the Asclepieion of Athens expanded considerably so that it ended having two sanctuaries within the same enclosure, two springs, two temples and two dormitories, on both the East and West of the complex.

 As the visitor mounts the terrace, one first encounters the Temple of Asclepios, of which only the foundations remain.
-It is a small building of 10 m.
-(34 ft.) by 6 m.
-(20 ft.).
+It is a small building of 10 m (34 ft) by 6 m (20 ft).
 Its front was later ornamented with a peristyle.
 Before the temple stood the altar of the god.
-Behind the temple one can see the foundations of the stoa, or arcade, 49 m.
-(162 ft.) by 9 m.
-(33 ft.), the most important edifice in the sanctuary, where the patients would wait to be healed.
+Behind the temple one can see the foundations of the stoa, or arcade, 49 m (162 ft) by 9 m (33 ft), the most important edifice in the sanctuary, where the patients would wait to be healed.
 It was divided by an inner row of columns, probably Ionic, into two naves.
 The exterior colonnade had 17 Doric columns with marble architraves.

-On the Western part of the terrace one can see the foundations of another building 28 m.
-(91 ft.) by 14 m.
-(46 ft.) composed of a stoa, open at the South with Doric columns and four square chambers of 6 m. at the further end.
+On the Western part of the terrace one can see the foundations of another building 28 m (91 ft) by 14 m (46 ft) composed of a stoa, open at the South with Doric columns and four square chambers of 6 m at the further end.
 This building was probably the dwelling of the temple officials.
 The sanctuary of Asclepios was decorated with several votive offerings, reliefs, small statues and other objects of art, which have been moved to the National Archaeological Museum.
 Other than the buildings already mentioned, beyond the enclosure was also a Sanctuary of Themis, a Temple of Aphrodite, remains of a very old tomb, possibly of Hippolytos, and many vestiges of Pelasgic habitations.

 The archaeological site of Asclepieion, south slope of the Acropolis, Athens.